This is one of the big questions we get; “What do I use as an egg substitute?” Introducing ‘How to’ Vegan Egg: the best plant based egg substitutes.

 Heads up!
 This post contains affiliate links, so we'll earn a little commission from qualifying purchases.
 This keeps us creating vegelicious content 🙂

 Quick note on eggs in baking: Eggs act as a binder to keep the ingredients together, can help give a puffy texture by trapping air and adds moisture.
 All these things can be done with vegan egg substitutes, so we’ve got you covered!

-When you mix ground linseed with water it makes a jelly like substance; perfect for binding!
+When you mix ground linseed (also known as flaxseed) with water it makes a jelly like substance; perfect for binding!

 Linseed is brilliant in savoury dishes too to bind those vegan burgers and patties, giving a more solid (often ‘meaty’) texture.
 We’ve used linseed egg in Louise’s Amazing BBQ-able burgers and my Cannellini bean and artichoke vegan crabless crab cakes.
-Linseed is also fab for crunchy outer breadcrumbs for your savoury dishes.
+Linseed is also fab for sticking crunchy outer breadcrumbs to fritters or anything with a panko crust.